zifeng-kang/jhu-dissertation-mwe/README.md

 ## My aims with this project were two-fold:

-1. to make a LaTeX conversion of my MS-Word dissertation produced in 2010, along with all the `LaTeX` bells and whistles of internal document links and references as well as integrated bookmarks in the final PDF file.
+1. to make a `LaTeX` conversion of my `MS-Word` dissertation produced in 2010, along with all the `LaTeX` bells and whistles of internal document links and references as well as integrated bookmarks in the final PDF file.

 2. to produce **the template I wish I had available to me when I was writing my dissertation** in 2010, a more or less complete minimal working example (mwe) of a JHU-compliant dissertation using `LaTeX` with all the required sections in the required order.

-This archive is intended to simplify the process of creating a thesis in `LaTeX` that complies with the JHU formatting requirements found
+This archive is intended to simplify the process of creating a dissertation using `LaTeX` that complies with the JHU formatting requirements found
 [here](https://www.library.jhu.edu/library-services/electronic-theses-dissertations/formatting-requirements/).

 # Quick Start

-1. Install `LaTeX` (with `latexmk`) and a decent editor (ideally emacs+AUCTeX+RefTeX TeXShop for MacTex) on your computer.
+1. Install `LaTeX` (with `latexmk`) and a decent editor (such as `emacs`+`AUCTeX`+`RefTeX` or `TeXShop` for MacTex) on your computer.

 2. To compile the included sample document, type `latex main`.
 If you want to test the references and everything, use the usual magic sequence of commands: